CleverCloud/doc.clever-cloud.com/runtimes/php/tutorial-laravel.md

 Create a FS Bucket and link it to your application.
 Note its host (you can see it from the addon configuration panel, or in the environment variables exported by the addon).
 It looks like `bucket-01234567-0123-0123-0123-012345678987-fsbucket.services.clever-cloud.com`.

 Create a new environment variable called `CC_FS_BUCKET` and set `/storage/app:<bucket-host>` as its value.

+### Optional: configure the front-end build

+If you need to build your frontend assets (eg. javascript or CSS files), you can either add it as a step in your composer file, or you can add a post build hook with the `CC_POST_BUILD_HOOK` environment variable.

+For example, if you launch the build with `npm run prod`: `CC_POST_BUILD_HOOK=npm install && npm run prod`.